naveendaggubati17/IMAGE-CLASSIFICATION-MODEL/README.md

 EXPLANATION OF THE CODE:

 The given code implements an image classification pipeline using the CIFAR-10 dataset and a Convolutional Neural Network (CNN) built with TensorFlow and Keras.
-It also includes functionality to test the model on an external image.
-Here's a detailed explanation of the code in approximately 500 words:

 ---